 So this time, the pattern is like this:

-Then begin counting (internally) just before each in-breath, as follows:
+You count (internally) just before each in-breath, as follows:

 1 – Breathe in – breathe out